-While periods of bedtime whack-a-mole are absolutely normal, they can make for frustrated parents and exhausted kids.
+While periods of bedtime whack-a-mole are normal, they can make for frustrated parents and exhausted kids.
 Often, it’s a matter of providing some gentle reminders to our children on what bedtime and nighttime are for and some boundaries to help them stick to their part of the solution.
 Here are some tips to help you through this common parenting challenge.

 Start with a conversation

 Before kids (and adults) are willing to try something different, they need to feel heard.
-Therefore, starting off with a conversation where you listen, empathize and validate what your child might be feeling, is critical to gaining their cooperation.
+Therefore, starting with a conversation where you listen, empathize and validate what your child might be feeling, is critical to gaining their cooperation.

 Find a solution together

 Now that your child has had some time to feel heard at a calm time, you can move on to solving the problem together.
 Remind your child about the problem with a quick validation of feelings: